cloudfoundry/eirini/README.md

 with CF Apps mapped directly to kube `StatefulSet`.
 In other words it decouples buildpack staging and stateless-multitenant-app running.

-Since scheduling is increasingly commoditized,
-Eirini provides an "Orchestrator Platform Interface (OPI)" layer, that abstracts away orchestration from Cloud Foundry's control plane.
+Since scheduling is increasingly commoditized, Eirini provides an "Orchestrator Provider Interface (OPI)" layer, that abstracts away orchestration from Cloud Foundry's control plane.
 This means Eirini is not solely a Kube backend at all, but that it is a generic backend for any scheduler!
-This means it could schedule to diego, kube, swarm and other orchestration platforms, as long as there is an implementation of the OPI layer for the target platform.
+This means it could schedule to Diego, Kube, Swarm and other orchestration providers, as long as there is an implementation of the OPI layer for the target platform.

-To offer a generic orchestrator interface,
-Eirini uses the diego abstractions of LRPs and Tasks to capture Cloud Foundry's notion of long running processes and one-off tasks.
+To offer a generic orchestrator interface, Eirini uses the Diego abstractions of LRPs and Tasks to capture Cloud Foundry's notion of long running processes and one-off tasks.

 Deployment instructions are available at: [cloudfoundry-incubator/eirini-release](https://github.com/cloudfoundry-incubator/eirini-release)